sekaha/DDAKO/README.md

     *(Lower SFB % and higher ALT % are generally better)*

-### A Note on the Practicality of the Generated Layout

-While this project successfully demonstrates a data-driven approach to keyboard optimization and generates a layout predicted to be faster, it's crucial to understand its context:

-The layout presented in the research paper is **foremost a proof of concept, designed to validate the optimization methodology based on a singular, quantifiable metric: typing speed.**

-*   **Deliberate Focus:** The decision to optimize solely for typing speed was intentional.
-Speed offers an objective target, allowing for clearer analysis and a more straightforward foundation for exploring complex optimization problems.
+It should be noted that the layout presented in the research paper is **foremost a proof of concept, designed to validate the optimization methodology based on a singular, quantifiable metric: typing speed.** Speed offers an objective target, allowing for clearer analysis and a more straightforward foundation for exploring complex optimization problems.
 This approach makes it easier to reason about and potentially extend the methodology to include other factors in the future.
-*   **Beyond Speed:** Aspects such as long-term comfort, transition effort from existing layouts (like QWERTY), specific ergonomic needs (e.g., minimizing certain finger strains beyond general speed), and overall subjective user preference were not primary objectives for *this specific generated layout*.
-*   **Not a Universal Recommendation:** Therefore, while the generated layout serves as an interesting outcome of the speed optimization, it is **not presented as a universally recommended alternative for everyday typing** without individual consideration and further research into these broader usability aspects.
+Aspects such as long-term comfort, transition effort from existing layouts (like QWERTY), specific ergonomic needs (e.g., minimizing certain finger strains beyond general speed), and overall subjective user preference were not primary objectives for *this specific generated layout*.
+Therefore, while the generated layout serves as an interesting outcome of the speed optimization, it is **not presented as a universally recommended alternative for everyday typing** without individual consideration and further research into these broader usability aspects.

 ## Installation